The Girls (Cline novel)

-The Girls is a 2016 debut novel by American author Emma Cline.
+The Girls is the 2016 debut novel by American author Emma Cline.
 It is loosely inspired by the Manson Family and the murder of actress Sharon Tate.

 The majority of the novel, set in 1969, focuses on 14 year old Evie Boyd, who, feeling isolated and unloved, spends her summer on a ranch with a group of teenage girls devoted to an aspiring musician named Russell Hadrick.

 Synopsis

 In the present day Evie Boyd is a middle-aged woman with few ties.
 An old friend of hers named Dan allows her to stay in his home as a caretaker while he's away on vacation.
 While there she thinks that house is being broken into and comes to realize it is only Dan's teenage son Julian and his girlfriend Sasha who have arrived unannounced.
 Julian does not remember Evie at first but eventually recalls that Evie was involved in a famous cult.
 This makes Evie recall the summer of 1969, when she was 14.

 It's 1969 and Evie's parents have divorced with Evie's father moving in with his young assistant, Tamar, and Evie's mother dating a married man named Frank.
 At this time, Evie spent most of her days with her best friend, Connie, being bored in their hometown of Petaluma, California.
 Meanwhile, Evie ends up falling in love with Connie's older brother, Peter.

 All of this boredom is finally put to rest when Evie sees a group of ragtag girls hanging around the town and dumpster diving.
 After Peter runs off with his pregnant girlfriend, Connie and Evie have a falling out with Connie accusing Evie of only being there for her brother.
 Evie later runs into one of the girls she had seen, Suzanne, and buys her toilet paper she was trying to shoplift.
 Later on, after getting into a fight with her mother, Evie runs into Suzanne and the girls again.
 This time they bring her to the ranch on Edgewater Road where they live where they introduce her to Russell Hadrick, their enigmatic leader.
 Evie realizes that all the girls have sex with Russell.
 During her first visit Russell also forces her to perform oral sex on him.

 Evie continues to visit the ranch and the girls over the course of the summer, stealing money from her mother to give to them and pretending that she is spending time with Connie.
 Evie is drawn more to Suzanne than Russell and continues to do what she can to spend more time with her.
 She also learns that Mitch Lewis, a famous singer, is a patron of Russell's and has promised to help him obtain a record deal.
 One day, when Mitch visits the farm Russell has Suzanne and Evie return to his home with them.
 Evie watches Suzanne and Mitch have sex and is later pressured into a threesome with them which she reluctantly goes along with as she is attracted to Suzanne.